If you're working on something real — let's talk.

 Built in Rust and designed for performance, it delivers fast test execution, native fuzzing, and powerful cheat codes, thus making it ideal for protocols pushing the limits of smart contract design.

-In 2025, Foundry isn’t just for auditors or performance fanatics.
-It’s become the standard for teams that prioritise test coverage, CI integration, and low-level control over their smart contract systems.
+In 2026, Foundry isn’t just for auditors or performance fanatics.
+It’s become the standard for teams that prioritize test coverage, CI integration, and low-level control over their smart contract systems.

 When to use it: